 Vivenna blinked.
 And then, she simply let herself slide down to the ground.

-I just can’t take any more, she thought, closing her eyes as the footsteps approached.
+I just can’t take any more, she thought, wrapping her arms around herself, weeping quietly.
 She was exhausted.
 Mentally, emotionally, completely.
 In a way, she was glad it was over.
 She didn’t even know what the men would do to her, but she did know it was over.
 Whomever they sold her to wouldn’t be foolish enough to let her escape them again.

-She sat down on the soft earth, dizzy.
+She waited on the soft earth, dizzy.
 The thugs clustered around her.
 She heard one mention Denth.

 Rough hands grabbed her arm, towing her to her feet.
 She followed with head bowed.
-They led her out onto the main street outside.
+They led her out onto the main street.
 It was growing dim, but no urchins or beggars made their way toward the alley.

 I should have realized, she thought.
-It’s too deserted.
+It was too deserted.

 She walked numbly.
 Everything, finally, was overwhelming her.
-She couldn’t summon the energy to care about running and escaping, not again.
+She couldn’t summon the energy to care about escaping, not again.
 She’d done that too much already.
 Abstractly, she realized that her tutors had--indeed--been right.
 Escaping quickly was the only way.
-When you were weak and hungry, it was hard to summon the energy to care about anything, even running.
+When you were weak and hungry, it was hard to summon the energy to care about anything, even living.

 Obviously those tutors hadn’t expected her to get kidnapped three times.